Understanding Contrastive Learning Through the Lens of Margins: Limitations and Discussion

 \section{Limitations and Discussion}

 Our work is based on several assumptions; cosine similarity and one-hot target probability $p_{ij}$.
-Various forms of contrastive learning algorithms, such as MoCo, SimCLR, BYOL, and SwAV, do not violate these assumptions~\cite{MoCo, SimCLR, BYOL, SwAV}.
-Yet, since not all methods follow these assumptions, our work requires further validation to determine whether the observations made in this study can be transferred to other contrastive learning methods that violate these assumptions~\cite{debiased, ReSSL}.
+Since not all methods follow these assumptions, our work requires further validation to determine whether the observations made in this study can be transferred to other contrastive learning methods that violate these assumptions~\cite{debiased, ReSSL}.
+Moreover, we could not delve into the ratio $(p_{ij} - \beta q_{ij})/ (p_{ij} - \beta \tilde{q}_{ij})$ due to the fact that it is not a separable function.
+Considering the improvement in SimCLR, delving into it can be an interesting direction.